Zou Wenzhi

-Zou Wenzhi (1914 – unknown) was a Chinese footballer who competed in the men's tournament at the 1948 Summer Olympics.
+Zou Wenzhi (born 1914, date of death unknown) was a Chinese footballer who competed in the men's tournament at the 1948 Summer Olympics.
 He was very popular in the late 1940s, being regarded by many as the natural successor of Lee Wai Tong.

 Career

 Born in 1914, Zou made his debut in the Hong Kong First Division in 1935, as a member of South China's B team.
-He went on to play for the likes of the Chinese Athletic Association, Kau Wah FC, Eastern FC, Kowloon Motor Bus Company, and Kit Chee until he retired in 1961, aged 46-47.
+He went on to play for the likes of the Chinese Athletic Association, Kau Wah FC, Eastern FC, Kowloon Motor Bus Company, and Kit Chee until he retired in 1961, aged 46–47.

 Zou was a member of the Republic of China national team that participated in the football tournament of the 1948 Olympic Games and which won the gold medal in the football tournament of the 1954 Asian Games, to which the 40-year-old Zou contributed with only one appearance in the group stage, a 4–0 win over the Philippines.
 (Note: The source spells his name as "Chou Wan Chi".)
 On 31 August 1957, he scored for Hong Kong in a 6–2 win over Cambodia, becoming, at the age of 42-43, the oldest international goalscorer in world football, overtaking England's Stanley Matthews, who had just set the record the previous year, in 1956, aged 41.

 Despite being short and having weak shooting power, Zou played bravely and possessed good technique with both feet, being thus capable of playing left or right inside forward, and even as a center back.
 He sometimes focused too much on personal performance, so the national coach Li used him more as a wingback, which naturally reduced his fancy moves.

 He was also very active in martial arts.